 What is Open in Washington DC?

 If you are a tourist coming to DC, the most important question to ask is surely, what is open in Washington DC?
 So, first of all, let me reassure you that almost everything has reopened by now.
-It’s not overly crowded in Washington DC right now, so it’s a good time to visit to appreciate the city without the crowds.
-This information is updated as of August 4, 2022.
-We hope that everything that is currently closed will be reopening this spring or summer.
+This information is updated as of June 19, 2023.

 Reserve Your Private Sightseeing Tour of Washington DC Now!